bbros-dev/goose/book/src/logging-load-test-tasks.md

 # Logging Load Test Tasks

-Goose can optionally log details about all load test tasks to a file.
+Swanling can optionally log details about all load test tasks to a file.
 To enable, add the `--task-log=task.log` command line option, where `task.log` is either a relative or absolute path of the log file to create.
 Any existing file that may already exist will be overwritten.

-When operating in Gaggle-mode, the `--task-log` option can only be enabled on the Worker processes, configuring Goose to spread out the overhead of writing logs.
+When operating in Regatta-mode, the `--task-log` option can only be enabled on the Worker processes, configuring Swanling to spread out the overhead of writing logs.

 By default, logs are written in JSON Lines format.
 For example: